Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-83-singularity.md

 It was a slow few seconds.
 The UFOs prowled in a high speed orbit around them; Morwk kept their shields angled to present maximum strength to their formation, while the Gaoian slipped in at the *Fortune’s* wing and shed heat, glowing brilliant white for a few seconds.
 Dora’s drones were still pouring out of their racks, however, and the UFOs clearly decided it was now or never.

 They struck, slashing in and firing as they came, accelerating hard to doppler their firepower.
 The *Fortune’s* drones counterattacked to meet them, and the space in between became a blizzard of metal fragments and high-energy discharges.
-Ian’s console beeped frantically as it recorded a flurry of hits on their shieldwall…
+Ian’s console beeped frantically as it recorded a flurry of hits on their shieldwall...

 And then the UFOs were retreating, having lost one of their number in the exchange, and with a second limping badly and trailing stuff that it probably didn’t want to be trailing.
 Half a dozen phalanx and skyslasher drones were adrift or destroyed, but the bulldogs had done sterling work.
 Very few of the attackers’ strikes had been on-target.

-Still…that was a *lot* of heat they’d built up, very quickly.
+Still... that was a *lot* of heat they’d built up, very quickly.
 Even with the shieldwall.
 Ian fancied they might be able to take on five of those things, but six would be a damn dangerous scrap.

 He watched the UFOs book it toward the G-spike’s field edge.
 Fuck that.
 "Dora."

 She knew what to do.

-Seconds later, and it was decisively *over.* The skyslashers had more thrust-to-mass, numbers, and astonishing firepower for their size…it was a short pursuit.
+Seconds later, and it was decisively *over.* The skyslashers had more thrust-to-mass, numbers, and astonishing firepower for their size... it was a short pursuit.

 On Ian’s screen, the mystery Gaoian pant-grinned happily at him and let out a huge, relieved sigh.
 "Well.
 You aren’t just a freighter, are you?" he observed.
 "That was quite an entrance!"

 Again, that odd accent.
 Not that Ian knew every Gaoian accent and regional dialect there was, of course.
 But he’d never heard anything like it.
-Curiouser and curiouser…
+Curiouser and curiouser...

 "Glad we made an impression," he replied.
 "How’s your ship?"